Corporate Sustainability Due Diligence Directive

 - modifying business plans/ purchasing practices

-- suspending or terminating relations with suppliers who do not comply with the obligations, where doing so does not cause more adverse impacts on human rights/ the environment (this is known as “responsible disengagement”).
+- temporarily suspending relations with suppliers who do not comply with the obligations, until the adverse impact is addressed.

 - Engage with stakeholders (employees of subsidiary companies, trade unions, consumers, local communities) to gather information on adverse impacts and formulate action plans (Art.
 13).